adelmeleka/chat_api/README.md

 Instead, creation of a new chat/message if done in a background job using sidekiq.
 Handling the values `msgs_count` and `chats_count` for each application & chat are done by caching them in redis & using/updating them when needed.

-To improve retrieving performance also, a caching mechanism is done on each chat/message newly created/retrieved from database.
+To improve create/retrieve performance also, a caching mechanism is done on each chat/message newly created/retrieved from database.
 So first we check in redis if we have the needed chat/message before hitting the database.
 And when we hit the database & get it, we save it in redis for possible later use.

-Cached chats/messages in redis expires every hour ot ensure not having stale data too much.
+Cached chats/messages in redis expires every hour to ensure not having stale data too much.

 ## Contributor